August 3, 2025 (8mo ago) — last updated April 3, 2026 (9d ago)

 Become a Social Observer

-You can learn a lot without direct feedback by observing others’ nonverbal cues:
+You can learn a lot without direct feedback by watching others’ nonverbal cues:

 These signals are data.
 Use them to adjust in real time rather than as reasons to be self-critical.